Frances Waldegrave: Life

-Some years before Harcourt's death she determined to reopen Strawberry Hill, which had been left to her by her second husband, whose father had inherited it from Horace Walpole.
+Some years before Harcourt's death she decided to reopen Strawberry Hill House, which had been left to her by her second husband, whose father had inherited it from Horace Walpole.
 The mansion had been completely dismantled by Lord Waldegrave and denuded of all its treasures in 1842.
 She preserved Horace Walpole's house exactly as it stood, and restored to it many of its dispersed treasures.
 The stable wing was turned into a set of sleeping-rooms for guests, and she joined it to the main building by two large rooms.
 These contained two collections, the one of eighteenth-century pictures of members of the families of Walpole and Waldegrave, the other of portraits of her own friends and contemporaries.
 Strawberry Hill, when finished, became a still more convenient rendezvous for the political and diplomatic society of London than Nuneham had been.

 Harcourt died on 19 December 1861, and then Strawberry Hill became her principal residence, although she occasionally resided at the Waldegrave mansions of Chewton in Somerset and Dudbrook in Essex, both of which she restored and enlarged.
 On 20 January 1863 she married Chichester Samuel Parkinson Fortescue (afterwards Lord Carlingford), and from that time until her death her abilities, as well as her fortune, were devoted to the success of his political career and of his Liberal Party.
 Her salon at Strawberry Hill or at her residence in London, 7 Carlton Gardens, was from the date of her fourth marriage until her death, sixteen years later, one of the chief meeting-places of the Liberal leaders.